TeachingMaterial/QinetiQ_Material_Mdbook/content/Programming_Computers/programming_computers.md

 ![Missing Library](Figures/ConsoleError.PNG)

-Lets look at line 6, we can see we are using a new function that comes from the `stdio.h` library, `printf()`.
+Let's look at line 6, we can see we are using a new function that comes from the `stdio.h` library, `printf()`.

 ```c
 printf("%d = 5 + 5",sum);